KONFeature/KONFeature.github.io/content/about.md

 ---
 title: "About"
-description: "Learn more about Quentin Nivelais, CTO & Co-Founder at Frak, a senior Solidity developer."
+description: "Quentin Nivelais, Co-Founder & CTO & at Frak-Labs, senior Solidity developer."
 author: "Quentin Nivelais"
-date: 2023-03-23
+date: 2025-03-10
-tags: ["about", "solidity developer", "blockchain infrastructure", "smart contracts"]
+tags: ["about", "solidity", "blockchain", "smart contracts"]
 url: "/about/"
 ---

 ## About Quentin Nivelais

-I'm Quentin Nivelais, CTO & CoFounder at [Frak](https://frak-labs.com/), blockchain enthusiast, senior Solidity developer.
+I'm Quentin Nivelais, CoFounder & CTO at [Frak Labs](https://frak-labs.com/), blockchain enthusiast, senior Solidity developer.
 With years of experience in the blockchain industry, I've developed a deep understanding of smart contract development, security, and optimization.

 ### Fields of Competence